A Beginner’s Guide to Home Canning Basics

 - Smooth Top Cook Stoves and Alternatives

-- Resources for Buying Food Preservation Supplies and Equipment Though for your basic stuff Wal-Mart or a local fleet supply store will have what you need.
+- Resources for Buying Food Preservation Supplies and Equipment (Though for basic stuff like canning jars/Mason jars, a canning pot/water-bath canner, or other essential supplies, Wal-Mart or a local fleet supply store will have what you need.)

 Pressure Canning